dirb997/php_users_form/README.md

 13. Add Router file.☑️
 14. Add Controllers.☑️
 15. Add View templates.☑️
 16. Add validation to check if the email address is already in the DB.
-If it is, display an error alert.
+If it is, display an error alert.☑️
-17. Add an input validation for the password so it shows that it must be at least 8 characters long.
+17. Add an input validation for the password so it shows that it must be at least 8 characters long.☑️

 # Next steps:
 ...